tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 Execution:

-* There is a fork, and there exists two different headers for height *h + k*, with different validator sets:
+* There is a fork, and there exist two different headers for height *h + k*, with different validator sets:
   - VS2 on the main chain
   - forged header VS2', signed by F (and others)

 * a lite client has a trust in a header for height *h* (and the corresponding validator set VS1).
-* As part of bisection header verification, it verifies header at height *h + k* with new validator set VS2'.
+* As part of bisection header verification, it verifies the header at height *h + k* with new validator set VS2'.

 Consequences:

 * To detect this, a node needs to see both, the forged header and the canonical header from the chain.
 * If this is the case, detecting these kind of attacks is easy as it just requires verifying if processes are signing messages in heights in which they are not part of the validator set.

 **Remark.** We can have phantom-validator-based attacks as a follow up of equivocation or amnesia based attack where forked state contains validators that are not part of the validator set at the main chain.
 In this case, they keep signing messages contributed to a forked chain (the wrong branch) although they are not part of the validator set on the main chain.
-This attack can also be used to attack full node during a period of time he is eclipsed.
+This attack can also be used to attack full node during a period of time it is eclipsed.

 ### Lunatic validator